 The Law Librarians’ Working Group of the Self-Represented Litigation Network surveyed law libraries in the summer of 2013 about their services, including self-help programs.
 The full survey results are available below, as well as maps of the various tiers of service provided throughout the country.
+The Working Group is re-surveying law libraries in 2019, and will include updated results here when they are available.

 153 libraries from 33 states, Canada and Guam participated.
 Respondents included state and federal court law libraries, county, state, Supreme Court and academic law libraries, and one prison library.
 Ninety-nine percent reported that they provide services to self-represented litigants.
 Many indicated that they partner with the courts, public libraries, and legal aid organizations to provide service to the self-represented.
 Law libraries reported that they support pro bono attorneys and participate in access to justice commission activities.